Skip to content

 • Check your network stability

-• Implement proper reconnection logic
+• Implement proper reconnection logic with exponential backoff

 Next Steps